yingliu1206/SnakeGame/README.md

 ## Overview

-This project utilizes Python's object-oriented programming features, including classes, class inheritance, and slicing.
-It serves as a great way to reinforce these concepts while creating an interactive game.
+This project leverages Python's object-oriented programming features, such as classes, inheritance, slicing, and the turtle module, providing an engaging way to reinforce these concepts through the creation of an interactive game.

 ## Getting Started